 beef; all the ingredients tango together in a way that will make you wonder if you could get away with licking the plate.

 A crowd favorite seems to be tacos de puerco, I get them every time.
-Spiced shredded pork is piled on the little fresh tortillas, topped with a bit of cilantro and a little chopped onion.
-You get three to a plate for $7.00.
+Spiced shredded pork is piled on the little freshly made tortillas, topped with a bit of cilantro and a little chopped onion.
+You get three to a plate for $8.00.
 One could easily make a meal of these and a salad.

 I think my favorite of the entrees is puntitas de res en chile chipotle ($18.00).
 Picture sauteed beef tips, meaty and succulent, braised in wonderfully earthy, smoky chipotle.
 Plenty of sauce, thickened with a bean purée, comes on the plate, just waiting to be scooped up into those fresh tortillas.
 The finish is impeccable, lasting well beyond the last bite.
 Irresistible strips of chayote give another texture and flavor.
 I use this word so much it is in danger of being added to the restaurant review lexicon, but zounds!
 One good meal.

-The bar does a great business, and uses quality ingredients.
-Of course they specialize in tequilas, with 16 available from the Sauza Hornitos to the more high-end types like Añejo Tres Generaciones.
+The bar does great business and uses quality ingredients.
+Of course, they specialize in tequilas, with 16 available from the Sauza Hornitos to the more high-end types like Añejo Tres Generaciones.
 The menu goes as far as to break them down by type: plata (silver or white) – the purest form, Reposado, which are aged for at least two months, or Añejo which are really easy to sip.
 Ten beers are available – nine by the bottle, two on tap, and 11 wines by the glass or bottle at a reasonable markup.
 We aren’t talking fantastic wines here, but they are certainly an unusual and interesting list.
-It doesn’t matter to me, I’m going for the margaritas, and have six different ones to choose from, all fresh juices and muddled fruit.
-They range from $5.50 for the most basic to $8.50 for the top-shelf.
-There is also a list of “Tequila Martinis” for $9, sangria, mojito’s etc. On a warm afternoon, a pitcher of sangria can be just the thing, and is only $14.
+It doesn’t matter to me, I’m going for the margaritas, and have eight different ones to choose from, all fresh juices and muddled fruit.
+They range from $9 for the most basic to $10.50 for the top-shelf.
+There is also a list of “Tequila Martinis” for $10, mango and habanero, sangria, mojito’s, etc. On a warm afternoon, a pitcher of sangria can be just the thing and is only $18.
 Wait… you wanted some too?

 Besides the food, one of the reasons I like Nuestra Cocina is everyone genuinely seems glad to be working here.
 You can tell they are like a family, happy being together.
 For me, that seals the deal.
 They will always be on my list for a good meal.